glouppe/info8002-large-scale-data-systems/lecture3.md

 ---

-# Correctness of LRB
+class: middle

-Correctness:
+## Correctness of lazy reliable broadcast

 - *RB1-RB3*
     - Satisfied with best-effort broadcast.
 - *RB4.
 Agreement*: If a message $m$ is delivered by some correct process, then $m$ is eventually delivered by every correct process.